 The Digital Storytelling Workshop was designed as an information transaction that provided a group of individuals' opportunity to not only share their experience of suicide, but also come to understand the experiences of others.
-As such, the research team utilised the activity as a chance not only to measure participants' sentiments of expressing emotions and stories and the stigma they observed as being attached to that action.
 At the conclusion of the workshop, a post-participation evaluation survey measured participants' understanding of suicide, in light of what they had heard from other participants.
-Employing the Likert Scale, where 1 = 'strongly disagree' and 7 = 'strongly agree', the survey asked participants to self-assess outcomes of the workshop.
+Employing a Likert scale, where 1 = 'strongly disagree' and 7 = 'strongly agree', the survey asked participants to self-assess outcomes of the workshop.